passionware/tracker/src/features/_common/Cube/MIGRATION.md

 ## New Location

-All files moved from `src/services/front/CubeService/` to `src/widgets/_common/Cube/`:
+All files moved from `src/services/front/CubeService/` to `src/features/_common/Cube/`:

-- ✅ Consolidated into single widget directory
+- ✅ Consolidated into single feature directory
 - ✅ Better organization
 - ✅ Functional approach instead of classes